Technigo/project-news-site/README.md

 ## View it live

-A live Demo of the website can be found here https://katsiez.github.io/project-news-site/index.html
+A live Demo of the website can be found here https://katsiez.github.io/project-news-site/index.html and on Netlify: https://hoummagazine.netlify.app/